The Bible: Spirit inspired truthIntroduction

 We have so many copies of New Testament books dating back to the beginning of the second century, that we are now sure our Bibles closely follows the original writings.

 The early Christians used the Greek New Testament writings and a Greek Old Testament version called the Septuagint.
 These were later translated into Latin, the most famous being the Bible of Jerome 420 AD.
 The first English bible was translated by John Wycliffe in 1380, using the Latin version.
 Of course, all these versions had to be copied by hand and were worth a fortune.

 With the invention of printing, William Tyndale published his English New Testament in 1526 translated from the Hebrew, Greek and Latin versions.
 The Coverdale English Bible followed in 1535.
 Then there was the Great Bible in 1539, The Authorized Version in 1611 and finally today, the mass of versions we have to choose from.

-Most of us are products of industrialized Western society and as such we tend to be rationalists.
-We no longer seek meaning beyond ourselves, but rather from within.
-This way of thinking has affected the way we view authority.
-We do not easily submit to any authority, other than our own.
-We see ourselves as the masters of our own destiny.
+Most of us are products of modern Western thinking and as such no longer seek meaning beyond ourselves, but rather from within.
+This way of thinking has affected the way we view authority; we do not easily submit to any authority, other than our own; we see ourselves as the masters of our own destiny.

 Although Christians have seen the church and tradition as sources of authority along with the Bible, Protestants have emphasized the Bible as their only source of authority.
-The slogan used to be, "a believer and their Bible".
-With the development of rationalism, the stress has moved off the Bible onto the Believer.
-Although many still claim to be Biblicists, the weight is now upon our own personal interpretation and application of the Scriptures.
-That is, authority rests with me.
+The slogan used to be, "a believer and their Bible."
+With the development of rationalism, the stress has moved off the Bible onto the believer.
+Although many still claim to be Biblicists, the weight is now upon our own personal interpretation and application of the Scriptures, ie., authority rests with me.
 This is a very dangerous trend.

 The Bible is, without doubt, the most researched and carefully translated book in the world today.
 We can trust it with our lives.
 Seeing this is the case, consider the degree to which you willingly submit yourself to its teachings.